The verdict: Redesigned for 2019, the Mazda3 doubles down on its roots as a car for drivers, not passengers.

 Versus the competition: Drivability and quality shine in the fourth-generation Mazda3, but a cramped interior and fussy controls might push consumers to more practical — and often less expensive — alternatives.

 Available as a sedan or hatchback, the Mazda3 comes standard with a punchier four-cylinder engine than is the compact-class norm.
 The prior generation’s base engine has been dropped for the U.S. market, but all-wheel drive is newly optional.
-Stick-shift enthusiasts can still get a manual in the sedan’s highest trim level; other trims have an automatic.
-We tested the automatic with AWD on a well-equipped Mazda3 hatchback, which you can compare with the rest of the lineup here.
-Stack up the 2018 and 2019 Mazda3 here, or read our initial thoughts after driving the Mazda3 at a media preview.
+Stick-shift enthusiasts can still get a manual in the hatchback’s highest trim level; other trims have an automatic.
+We tested the automatic on a hatchback and later a sedan, both well-equipped examples with AWD.
+Compare both cars, or read our initial thoughts after driving the Mazda3 at a media preview.

 Styling and Visibility